Ajk4/pytoune/README.md

   * you can't export arbitrary metrics that are not based on outputs.
 Ex:
     * tracking some internal model stats
+* Also I changed Tensorboard callback so it behaves like its Keras counterpart

 In my fork you are expected to give Model object pytorch module, thats accepts (possibly multiple) inputs